 When you think of sanding drywall, you probably think of a big cloud of dust.
 And layers of the fine stuff covering your surrounding rooms, even in areas you can’t even see!
 And if you have dust allergies, this can be torture.

-But this doesn’t have to be the case, you can sand drywall with less dust if you do it differently.
-No dust everywhere in your home, clothes, and even hair.
+But this doesn’t have to be the case; you can sand drywall with less dust if you do it differently.
+No dust everywhere in your home, clothes, and even your hair.

 Sanding is the process of evening out a surface, whatever that may be.
-Wet sanding is when a sandpaper type of material is immersed into water then it is used to sand.
+Wet sanding uses a rough material like sandpaper that is immersed into water and then used to sand.

 One of the biggest benefits of wet sanding is that it reduces dust.

-If wet sanding is so great, why is everyone not using it?
+But if wet sanding is so great, why isn’t everyone using it?

-Wet sanding is more time-consuming than dry sanding.
-Though dry sanding does require a lot of dust cleanup, they probably take the same amount of time when you consider the cleanup.
+- Wet sanding is more time-consuming than dry sanding.
+Though dry sanding does require a lot of dust cleanup afterwards, both methods probably take the same amount of time when you consider the cleanup.

-Also, wet sanding can leave some small waves because the sponge or sandpaper used is more flexible then what is used when dry sanding.
+- Also, wet sanding can leave small wave imprints since the sponge or sandpaper used is more flexible then what is used when dry sanding.

-And because you are wet sanding, the wall must dry again before painting.
+- And because you are wet sanding, you must wait until the wall is dry again before painting.

-Plus it’s not as practical for large areas, a whole basement.
+- Plus, it’s not as practical for large areas such as a whole basement.

-Wet sanding is perfect for a DIYer because like I said before, it reduces the amount of dust, and let’s face it, you are probably living in your home while you’re doing this.
+Wet sanding is perfect for a DIYer because it reduces the amount of dust, and you are probably living in your home while you’re doing this.